(Updated on March 20, 2020)

 - In view of the Supreme Court in such “rarest of rare”, crimes, collective conscience of the community is so shocked that imposing a lesser sentence, even life imprisonment, would fail justice.

 - Justice Dattu has observed “The extreme punishment of death would be justified and necessary in cases where the collective conscience of society is so shocked that it will expect the holders of judicial power to inflict death penalty irrespective of their personal opinion”.

-India is a country which is not completely ready to carry out the death penalty.
-Presently it is given only for the "rarest of rare" cases.
+Not everyone in India accepts death penalty as the only way to provide justice.
+Presently death penalty is given only for the "rarest of rare" cases.
 The interpretation of such cases is left to the court.
 The country's last execution was on 30 July 2015.